rabingaire/rabingaire.github.io/_posts/2016-11-12-rails-over-php.markdown

 ### **Conclusion:**

 Then at last what do I think.
-It’s really hard to learn Rails but all those pain are worth once you feel comfortable with this amazing framework.
+PHP is easy to learn and has many resources to get started with.
+It also has cool new frameworks like Laravel.
+But Rails is really hard to learn but all those pain are worth once you feel comfortable with this amazing framework.
+Due its cool features like supporting caching out of the box and having a background process makes Rails the best web tool over PHP.
 I can tell once you get your hands on this amazing framework you are never looking back.
 Rails, Rocks  (Truly My Opinion)